AdobeDocs/journey-optimizer.en/help/using/personalization/functions/math.md

 ---
 # Math Functions {#math}

-Learn how to use Math functions in the Expression editor.
+Learn how to use Math functions in the personalization editor.

 ## Absolute {#absolute}